 - Collect your voice files and / or music.
 Free Creative Commons music can be found at the Creative Commons Legal Music For Videos site.

 - Upload your files into your video editing software and begin the process of creating your video essay.
-Windows Movie Maker and iMovie for Macs work well, and you can find other options for free movie-editing software on the web.
+Some operating systems come preloaded with a video editor.
+For example, Windows 10 comes with Video Editor, and Macs come with iMovie, both of which work well.
+You can find other free video editing software options on the web.

 - Share your video essay.
 You can share your video essay with the world on your web page or on YouTube.